Other Vehicle Registrations in Nevada

-In Nevada, it's not just your standard car, motorcycle, or pickup truck that needs to be registered.
-If you own a trailer, off-highway vehicle, or recreational vehicle, you must pay attention to the registration and titling requirements, otherwise you risk receiving fines and other penalties.
+In Nevada, if you own a trailer, off-highway vehicle, or recreational vehicle, you must pay attention to the registration and titling requirements, otherwise you risk receiving fines and other penalties.

 While most vehicles must be registered with the Nevada Department of Motor Vehicles (DMV), other state agencies may take care of registration paperwork for other types of vehicles, such as boats.

-You may also like to visit some of our other pages:
+You may also wish to visit some of our other pages:

 If you want to operate your utility or travel trailer on Nevada's public roads, you must have it titled and registered first.
 The process to register your trailer is the same as registering your car, except you DO NOT need to have: